OCamlPro/alt-ergo/docs/sphinx_docs/Javascript/index.md

 opam package.
 The artifacts will be available in `SHARE/alt-ergo-js`, where `SHARE` refers to the share directory of your current opam switch.

-The JavaScript artifacts require at least NodeJS 16.9.0.
-To execute Alt-Ergo JavaScript, use the following command:
+We recommend at least NodeJS 22 for the JavaScript artifact.
+To run it, use the following command:
 ```console
 node SHARE/alt-ergo-js/alt-ergo.js <options> <input_files>
 ```